 Observe notification summary information

-How to use the notification API to observe notification summary information
+How to use the notification API to observe the number of unread notifications

 Overview #

-This method allows you to observe summary information about the current user's notifications, including live updates.
+This method allows you to observe the count of unread notifications for the current user, including live updates.

 React: